 - In Batman: Holy Terror has an interesting variation with America under British control, but not under the monarchy which has been replaced by a Puritan theocracy established by Oliver Cromwell following the English Civil War, which happened a century before the American Revolution took place.

 - In Wild Wild West, part of Arliss Loveless' plan for the U.S. surrender and dividing the country was to return the original 13 colonies to the U.K., "minus Manhattan", Florida (but not the former parts of Mexico) to Spain, and what was more or less the Louisiana Territory to the French.
 A corner in the Northwest was reserved for "Loveless Land".
+There was a valid reason for this beyond just a desire on Loveless' part to rip America apart: those countries were financing his experiments and superweapons.

 - The Bartimaeus Trilogy is set sometime in an alternate 2000's or so, and the third book mentions offhand that the The American Revolution is only just beginning.
 Some of the demons are threatened with "being sent to fight in the Colonies."